BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_1_Setting_Up_Libwally.md

 This first section will explain how to download the Libwally C Library and get it working.

 > :book: ***What is Libwally?*** Libwally is a library of primitives helpful for the creation of wallets that is cross-platform and cross-language, so that the same functions can be used everywhere.
-There are [extensive docs](https://wally.readthedocs.io/en/release_0.7.8/).
-It's made available as part of Blockstream's [Elements Project](https://github.com/ElementsProject).
+There are [online docs](https://wally.readthedocs.io/en/release_0.7.8/).
+Libwally is made available as part of Blockstream's [Elements Project](https://github.com/ElementsProject).

 ## Installing Libwally